BRUCHLINIEN DER DEMOKRATIE | FAULT LINES OF DEMOCRACY

 2. Israel and Germany

-Avner Barnea (Haifa) The impact of the targeted killings on preventing terror attacks
+Avner Barnea (Haifa, Zoom) The impact of the targeted killings on preventing terror attacks

 Dieter Gosewinkel (Hamburg): No actors of targeted killings.
 The West German state – a counter model?